ItsYasu/discord-bot/README.md

   -RandomChamps - It picks a random champ from the whole champ list -Clear [Amount] --> Clear an specified amount of messages.

-Pending to add: -Play --> Music bot to use on voice channels with friends and some other stuff